 WHAT DO I KNOW?
 A friend recently interviewed me for his company’s blog.
 As a freelancer for more than a decade, surely I had some business advice to share, right?
 It was an odd experience being the subject for a change, and hard to find coherent lessons in a career as unplanned as mine.
-That feeling was heightened by a sense that great forces — generational, social, financial — could cause my house of cards to collapse at any moment.
+That feeling was heightened by a sense that great forces — generational, social, financial — could undermine my gig at any moment.
 Speaking as an expert feels like tempting the cosmos to show me how wrong I am.

 Despite my superstitions, I dropped some knowledge… in the spirit of helping others embark on a career of constant, low-level worrying.